ribtoks/code-jamming/_posts/2018-06-09-deploy-to-macos.md

         /usr/lib/libSystem.B.dylib
         .....

 It lists all dependencies of your app and their "install names".
 You may ask what is `@rpath`?
 It's a special variable (a friend of `@executable_path` and `@loader_path`) that means a list of locations where the dynamic linker can find dependent dylib at runtime.
-This path can be set by a linker and overriden in a number of ways (e.g. by `install_name_tool` or with environmental `DYLD_LIBRARY_PATH` variable).
+Items in list usually are set by a linker and can overriden in a number of ways (e.g. by `install_name_tool` or with environmental `DYLD_LIBRARY_PATH` variable).
 For native applications it could be `/usr/lib`.
 For Qt applications it could be `/path/to/Qt5.6.2/5.6/clang_64/lib` or anything alike.

 You can learn this path also using `otool` but this time with parameter `-l` and checking for `LC_RPATH` block: